junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 But Metatron merely eyes her hand, not taking it.
 "I've heard of you," he says cautiously.
 "Your reputation proceeds you."

-"I was just doing my job, making sure Heaven is in order, as you and all the angels should," Naomi answers coldly.
+"I was just doing my job, making sure Heaven is in order, as you and all the angels should," Naomi answers neutrally.

 Metatron gives a little shrug.
 "How do you know I'm not?"

 Naomi's eyes study his face for a second, glancing behind him, taking in the remnant of the tools and ingredients for spells.
-"What do you want with Castiel?" she asks, "You were searching for him when I came in."
+"What do you want with Castiel?" she asks.
+"You were searching for him when I came in."

 Metatron pauses for a long second, his hands twitching behind his back, twisting and turning the blade in his hand out of sight.
 He answers finally, "Last I heard, you were looking for the angel tablet, and he went away with it.
-Thought I could give you a hand here."
+I thought I could give you a hand here."

 "You were trying to locate the angel tablet by finding Castiel?"
 Naomi repeats prudently.
 "Why?"

 Metatron shrugs again carelessly.
 "Do you know that on Earth, it's usually a rule that it's the writer's right to own the book they wrote?
-Yeah, something like that, I was just really in a reading mood now."
+Yeah, something like that, I was just really in a reading mood now, wanting to check some of my old books."

 Naomi narrows her eyes dangerously, takes a step closer to him.
 "And then you should know it is my duty to protect the tablet from you.
 No angel or demon should have this.
 Tell, me, exactly why you want it, or I'll just dig out all the information from that head of yours."